 Malware Enumeration."
 The article, which was written in French, announces that McAfee, Inc. has joined the CME

 Editorial Board and that McAfee said it would reference CME identifier information on its virus information library on the McAfee Web site.
 The article also describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, and notes that CME is sponsored by US-CERT.
+McAfee is a founding member of the CME

 Editorial Board and the CME Sample